Group Program offered at Camp Fire Central Puget Sound

 Offers summer camps for youth entering grades K-6, and a Junior Staff training program for teens in grades 9-12.

-Summer camps include field trips, swimming, computers, reading, music, games, arts and crafts and more.
-Children are grouped by age.
-Camp counselor training program teaches teens the skills needed to become a camp counselor.
+Summer camps include field trips, cooking, STEAM, sports, swimming, computers, reading, music, games, arts and crafts and more.
+Youth are grouped by age.
+Leaders in Training (LIT) program teaches teens the skills needed to become a camp counselor.

 Offers citizen and leadership development programs for Boys and Girls Club members.